 Vancouverites themselves are like their weather: famously mild.
 Neither hot headed nor cool tempered, we seem to be very busy, although hardly in a rush.
 We won’t stop you in the street and ask you for tea, but maybe that’s because it’s raining and nobody wants to get wet.
 There’s a certain amount of reliability that comes with Vancouverites – their outrage at scandal, their upbeat humour on a sunny day, their time-bomb potential to riot if a rock concert is cancelled (or we lose Game 7 of a Stanley Cup Finals).
 This is a city that is called both No Fun City and Vansterdam, stuck in its Victorian ways yet wildly progressive.
 With these extremes, no wonder the city's temperament sits firmly in the middle.

 I love the views.
 I love the way the sports teams almost seem to finally make it big before imploding in one way or another.
 I love the way people who visit me from out of town react when they experience Stanley Park's Seawall for the first time.
 I love the way everyone seems to come from somewhere else, and yet calls this city home.
-If you're attending Rendevouz, we invite you to please come on in and enjoy yourself.
-Just like we did.
+Come on in, and make yourself at home too.